Hi. I’m Doc Ayomide.

 “The wise man doesn’t give the right answers, he poses the right questions.”
 Claude Levi-Strauss

 Okay, your turn: shoot me an email at firstname.lastname@example.org and tell me about yourself.
 I read every email and you bet I’ll reply.
-And while you’re here, don’t fail to get a copy of a free guide I wrote to give you a head start.
-Sign up below to get it.
+And while you’re here, don’t forget to sign up for my free email newsletter, where I get even more persona and share even more deeply

-Since this website includes posts on healthcare, I should make this clear: everything I post on this website is strictly informational.
-Even though I’m a practicing physician, I do not offer personal medical advice online, on this website or anywhere else.
-My goal is to enlighten and to stimulate, and nothing I say here should be seen as a substitute for a proper consultation with me or any healthcare professional in an appropriate setting.
+Disclaimer: Since this website includes posts on healthcare, I should make this clear: everything I post on this website is strictly informational.
+Although I’m a practicing physician, this is a website, not a clinic.
+That means you should not interpret anything you read here as a substitute for personal medical advice from a proper consultation in an appropriate setting.